danbev/learning-ai/notes/ggml.md

 ```
 We calculate a loss value that indicates how well our system is performing relative to what
 we want it to do.
-Backpropagation: We indeed pass this loss value back through the nodes, calculating gradients
-along the way.

-We know from before tha both `a` and `b` have gradients.
+We know from before that both `a` and `b` have gradients.
 So first we will call
 `ggml_mul` on b using the gradient of the multiplication operation node.
 ```c
                     src0->grad =